 Buckland was Visiting Fellow, the College of Business, RMIT University, Melbourne, Australia in 2016.
-He was the College Dean from 2013 to 2015 and coordinated the Int Dev’t Studies program for over 10 years.
+He was MSC Dean from 2013 to 2015 and previously coordinated the International Dev’t Studies program for over 10 years.
 Buckland was the Director of the University of Winnipeg’s Master’s in Development Practice program in 2012-3, and a Visiting Fellow at the Bangladesh Institute of Development Studies in 1992.
 He worked as an agricultural economist for Mennonite Central Committee in Bangladesh in the late 1980s-early 1990s.

-- Hard Choices: Financial Exclusion, Fringe Banks and Poverty in Urban Canada, Toronto: University of Toronto Press, 2012.
+Hard Choices: Financial Exclusion and Fringe Banks in Inner-city Canada, Toronto: University of Toronto Press, 2012, 270 pages.

 Jerry has worked with several non-profit organizations (e.g., Public Interest Law Centre, SEED Winnipeg, Consumers Council of Canada, Momentum/Calgary), federal government departments (Indigenous and Northern Affairs Canada, Office of Consumer Affairs, Innovation, Sc, & Ec Devt Canada) and, most recently, with Credit Union Central Manitoba and Manitoba Public Insurance engaging in research, evaluation, and consulting.

 Member of FCAC Financial Literacy Research Committee (2018-ongoing) and the ABLE Financial Empowerment Network Research & Policy Action Team (2014-ongoing).